bellpeterm/font/README.md

 Requirements
 ------------
-This cookbook is currently tested on Ubuntu 12.04 and Mac OSX 11.8.
+This cookbook is currently tested on Ubuntu 12.04 and Mac OSX 11.8 and Windows7/8.
 You need a zip file with the desired fonts in a location compatible with remote_file.

+The downloadable location of Fontreg.exe must be provided in the ['font']['font_reg_source'] attribute to support Windows.

 #### packages
 - `rubyzip` - needed to unzip files and test whether fonts are already installed